On Burau representations at roots of unity: Introduction and statements

-By a celebrated theorem of Margulis this cannot happen for a lattice in a higher rank group, in particular a lattice in $P{\mathbb U}$.
-This will imply that the discrete subgroup $\rho_D(M_g)$ is of infinite index in the lattice $PU({\mathcal O}_D)$.

-Although the proof of Theorem \ref{Johnson} does not use the full strength of our results from the first part -- a shorter proof can be obtained by using the Tits alternative instead of the explicit description of the image of the Burau representation of $B_3$, along the same lines of reasoning -- they seem essential for the second theorem.

-{\bf Acknowledgements.} The first author was partially supported by the ANR Repsurf:ANR-06-BLAN-0311.
-We are grateful to Martin Deraux for discussions concerning this paper.
+In a sequel to the present article we will give some applications of these results to the study of the images of the mapping class groups by quantum representations (see \cite{FK2}).

+{\bf Acknowledgements.} We are grateful to Norbert A'Campo, J{\o}rgen Andersen, Jean-Beno\^it Bost, Martin Deraux, Greg Kuperberg, Fran\c{c}ois Labourie, Yves Laszlo, Greg McShane, Ivan Marin, Gregor Masbaum, Daniel Matei, Majid Narimannejad, Christian Pauly, Bob Penner, Christophe Sorger and Richard Wentworth for useful discussions and to the referees for a careful reading of the paper leading to numerous corrections and suggestions.
+The first author was partially supported by the ANR Repsurf:ANR-06-BLAN-0311.
 The second author is partially supported by Grant-in-Aid for Scientific Research 20340010, Japan Society for Promotion of Science, and by World Premier International Research Center Initiative, MEXT, Japan.
 A part of this work was accomplished while the second author was staying at Institut Fourier in Grenoble.
 He would like to thank Institut Fourier for hospitality.